Best yoghurt in Australia reviewed

 Tamar Valley Greek style yoghurt

-This is the yoghurt to choose if you want to prioritise taste above other factors.
+Tamar Valley Greek style yoghurt is best if you want to prioritise taste above other factors.

-It does have a high degree of fat compared to others (it is 9.6% fat) however this is what gives it a delicious taste in my opinion.
+It does have a high degree of fat compared to others brands and a decent amount of protein.

 Flavour

-The texture is very thick, creamy and luxurious - more so than the competition.
+The texture is very thick, creamy and luxurious - more so than most of the competition.

 Cost and availability